miso-lims/miso-lims/docs/user_manual/type_data.md

 library each individual DNA fragment came from in a multiplexed pool.
 An index family is a collection of these indices that are intended to be used together.
 Index sequences should all be unique within an index family.

 Some index families are dual-indexed.
-This means that two indices will be added to each library.
+This means that one or two indices can be added to each library.
 This increases the possibilities for unique sequences.
 Some dual-indexed families have an index 1 and index 2 that are always matched together.
 These are referred to as "unique dual index" families within MISO.
+In other index families, any index 1 may be matched with any index 2.

 Index families may be archived if they are no longer needed.
 This will prevent them from showing up in the options when creating new libraries.

+Indices can be viewed on the Indices list page.
+To get there, click "Indices" in the Tracking list in the menu on the left side of the screen.
+The page is broken into tabs for each platform type.
 Modifications to indices and index families can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.

 {% include userman-toplink.md %}